alitoyn/connect_4_mini_project/README.md

 ```
 ## `/reset`
 ### GET
-This endpoint should be called when the user wants to reset the game.
-A gamestate will be returned with a blank board and the winner/draw keys set to `false`.
+When called, this endpoint resets the current game in progress.
+A game state object will be returned with an empty board and the winner/draw keys set to `false`.
 This will be similar to the above example.

+## `/reset-scores`
+### GET
+When called, this endpoint resets the current game as well as the accumulated scores for both players.

 ## `/move`
 ### POST
 This endpoint should be passed a body containing the column the user would like to place a token.
-If the request is valid an updated game state will be returned (similar to above), if not an error code will be sent.
+If the request is valid an updated game state will be returned (similar to above), if not an error code will be returned.

 #### Example Body
 ```javascript